DaehwanKimLab/hisat2/docs/_pages/hisat-3n.md

   The index for HISAT-3N.
 The basename is the name of the index files up to but not including the suffix `.3n.*.*.ht2` / etc.
   For example, you build your index with basename 'genome' by HISAT-3N-build, please enter `-x genome`.

+* `--directional-mapping`
+  Make directional mapping.
+Please use this option only if your sequencing reads are generated from a strand-specific library.
+  The directional mapping mode is about 2x faster than the default (non-directional) mapping mode.

 * `--repeat-limit <int>`
   You can set up the number of alignment will be checked for each repeat alignment.
 You may increase the number to let hisat-3n output more, if a read has multiple mapping.
 We suggest the repeat limit number for paired-end reads alignment is no more